-8. Claim 11: "The method of claim 1, wherein the pembrolizumab is administered to the patient intravenously."
+8. Claim 8: "The method of claim 1, wherein the pembrolizumab is administered to the patient intravenously."

-As discussed above in Section VI.B.2.c, the Arms and Interventions section of the MSI-H Study Record discloses administering 10 mg/kg of pembrolizumab every 14 days.
-A POSA would have understood that, at the time of the alleged invention, pembrolizumab for the treatment of cancer was administered intravenously.
-(E.g. EX1011, 134 ("We administered [pembrolizumab] intravenously."); EX1054, 3; see also EX1055, 1 ("Administer 2 mg/kg as an intravenous infusion over 30 minutes every 3 weeks."); EX1003, ¶73.)
+As discussed in Section VI.B.2.b above, the Arms and Interventions section of the MSI-H Study Record discloses administering 10 mg/kg of pembrolizumab every 14 days.
+At the time of the alleged invention, pembrolizumab for the treatment of cancer was administered intravenously.
+(E.g. EX1011, 134 ("We administered [pembrolizumab] intravenously."); EX1054, 3; see also EX1055, 1 ("Administer 2 mg/kg as an intravenous infusion over 30 minutes every 3 weeks."); EX1003, ¶¶87-88.)
+Thus, the MSI-H Study Record discloses this limitation.